cepthomas/Notr/README.md

 - `view.add_regions()` apparently only supports colors, annotations, and icon.
 It does not support font style and region flags.
   Also they are not available via `extract_scope()`.
 - Doesn't handle targets with embedded parentheses (i.e. C:\Program Files (x86)\SomeApp).
 It exceeds my meager regex skills.
+- If you move or rename a `.ntr` file you need to restart Notr.

 ## Notes